-“Iwis,” Wesley repeated, pointedly dismissing the teen’s attempt at humor as he went on to explain.
-“An adverb derived from the Old English gewiss.
-Its meaning is certainly, assuredly.”
+"Iwis," Wesley repeated an arrogant grumble, pointedly dismissing the teen's attempt at humor.
+It is an adverb derived from the Old English gewiss.
+Its meaning is certainly, assuredly."

-“Yes, I know, Buffy,” Giles dismissed her guilt with a smile.
-“It was never your intention to do me any harm.
+"Yes, yes, I know, Buffy," Giles dismissed her guilt with a smile.
+"It obviously was never your intention to do me any harm.
 Unfortunately, the amulet had no way of knowing you were merely expressing an idle thought.
-It wasn't able to distinguish a few words in the context of simply conversation from a bona fide command.
-All that mattered was that the words were spoken and it all became true.”
+It wasn't able to distinguish a few words in the context of simply conversation from a command.
+All that mattered was that the approximate sounds were spoken and it everything that followed became so."

-“Some magics takes time to work,” explained Wesley helpfully.
-“The changes were so gradual, neither of us saw anything out of the ordinary.”
+"Some magics takes time to work," explained Wesley helpfully.
+"The changes were likely so gradual when they occurred, neither of us noticed anything the least out of the ordinary."

 "I'm afraid Wesley is correct," Giles reluctantly sighed in admission.
-"Even I wasn’t aware of any changes,” Giles added.
-“And I dare say I was a lot more privileged to what was happening to my body than anyone else."
+"Even I wasn't aware of any changes taking place, and I dare say I was likely a lot more privileged to what was happening to my body than anyone else."

 The teens stared strangely at the two men, astonished to learn that they had spent what sounded like an entire night together.
 "I guess we should be thankful you both managed to make it through to morning in one piece," Buffy remarked.
 "And we won't bother to go into details about how you passed the time.
 Believe me, none of us wants to go there."

-“Did you get my message Friday?”
+"Did you get my message Friday?"
 Snyder asked, turning to face the tall librarian.
-Giles’ expression was blank, the statement meaning nothing to him at first.
-The principal seemed perturbed.
-“I knew I couldn’t trust that nephew of yours to pass it on,” the small man groused, though he seemed pleased to have his suspicions vilified.
-“He seemed a little flaky to me.
-Probably the way you Brits raise your kids over there.”
-Snyder looked around again.
-“Where is the little brat anyway?”
+Giles' expression was blank, the statement meaning nothing to him at first.
+The reaction only served to irritate the principal.
+"I knew I couldn't trust that nephew of yours to pass it on," the small man groused, though he seemed pleased to have his suspicions vilified.
+"He seemed a little flaky to me.
+You Brits sure have a weird way of raising your kids over there."
+Snyder made another suspicious survey around the library.
+"Where is the little brat anyway?" he demanded.

-“Your nephew,” Snyder replied, looking at the librarian as if he were dense.
-“Robby?
+"Your nephew!"
+Snyder replied, looking at the librarian as if he were dense.
+"Robby?
 The one who was visiting last Friday?
-He was supposed to tell you the teacher’s meeting was moved to today.” he further prompted.
-Giles then realized what the man was talking about.
+He was supposed to tell you the teacher's meeting was moved to today." he further prompted.

-“Robert didn’t really like it here,” added the blonde as she winked at her older friend.
-“I’m sure he’s much happier where he is right now.”
+"Robert didn't really like it here," added the blonde, winking at her older friend.
+"I'm sure he's much happier where he is right now."

-Then the trollish administrator turned on his heel, and marched out of the library, the door swinging shut behind him on an obviously insulted Giles gave a contemptuous sniff at his exit, while Buffy and the others were doubled in hysterical laughter.
+With a spin on his heel, the little troll-like principal marched out of the library, the door swinging shut behind him .
+An obviously insulted Giles gave a contemptuous sniff at his exit, while Buffy and the others doubled over in their hysterical laughter.